 November 12 - "The Humor of Abraham Lincoln" by Dr. Bill Hampes, Black Hawk College

-Wednesdays in January, February, and March 2013 from 9am to 11am.
+Wednesdays in December 2013, January, February, and March 2014 from 9am to 11am.
 Light refreshments served.
 The events are FREE and the public is welcome to attend.
-All programs are presented by local citizens or businesses.